-Spring is nearly here!
-At AppforHealth.com we’re big proponents of “in-season produce.”
-So if you’re wondering what’s in season starting this month, we’ve put together a guide to the best that nature has to offer this spring.
+Spring is here…and we’ve put together a guide to the best that nature has to offer this season.
 Need some extra inspiration to make a trip to your local farmer’s market?
 We’ve included tips to help you pick the freshest produce and some of our top springtime recipes.

 One of my favorite things about spring is strawberries.
 In most places you can buy strawberries year-round.
-However, starting right about now March through summer, they are at their peak.
+However, starting in March and going through summer, they are at their peak.
 Strawberries are packed with essential vitamins, fiber, potassium and phytonutrients.
 One serving, about eight strawberries, is an excellent source of vitamin C. In fact, a serving of strawberries provides more vitamin C than an orange!

 What to do with Strawberries